fluffy/warp-draft/draft-lcurley-moq-transport.md

 consensus and define meta data that control this behavior.

 There have been proposals to allow emitters to coordinate the allocation of layer priorities across multiple coordinated tracks.
 At this point, these proposals have not reached consensus.

+## Stream Prioritization {#stream-prioritization}
+MoQTransport utilizes stream prioritization to deliver the most important content during congestion.

+As mentioned earlier, the working group has not reached consensus on how the producers mark objects so that relays can apply their preferences.
+This leads to at least two possible implementations:

+* if using the "send order" logic, the sender SHOULD prioritize streams based on the send order.

+* if using the "priority" logic, the sender SHOULD send objects in streams corresponding to the object priority, and should mark these streams with the corresponding priority value.

+If two streams have the same send order, they SHOULD receive equal bandwidth (round-robin).

+QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
+In order to support prioritization, a QUIC library MUST expose a API to set the priority of each stream.
+This is relatively easy to implement; the next QUIC packet should contain a STREAM frame for the next pending stream in priority order.

+The sender MUST respect flow control even if means delivering streams out of send order.
+It is OPTIONAL to prioritize retransmissions.

 # Relays {#relays-moq}